geekandglitter/solotests/README.md

 4. This project is still under development, but is suitable for use "as is" and for repurposing
 5. The project files are:

-	- t7search.py  (this is the one the developers expressed an interest it)
+	- t7search.py  (this is the one the developers expressed an interest in)
 	- t8search.py  (has been updated to be OOP)
     - maininterfacer.py
     - test_config.txt